UAB-CINL/UAB-CINL.github.io/docs/analysis/hcp_pipelines/structural_pipeline.md

 The PreFS pipeline has a large number of inputs that go along with it.
 For testing, we tried to be as verbose as possible, so some options may or may not be necessary.
 Here is a list:

-#### Data Inputs

 <!-- markdownlint-disable MD046 -->
 !!! note

-    Some options use either the {x,y,z} triad or the {i,j,k} triad to denote axes in 3D space. {x,y,z} is FSL nomenclature while {i,j,k} is BIDS nomenclature.
-When testing with BIDS converted data, {i,j,k} gave reasonable outputs. {x,y,z} and non-BIDS data were not tested, so use at your own risk.
+    Some options use either the `{x,y,z}` triad or the `{i,j,k}` triad to denote axes in 3D space. `{x,y,z}` is FSL nomenclature while `{i,j,k}` is BIDS nomenclature.
+When testing with BIDS converted data, `{i,j,k}` gave reasonable outputs. `{x,y,z}` and non-BIDS data were not tested, so use at your own risk.
 <!-- markdownlint-enable MD046 -->

 **Main Data:**

-- `--path`: the path to your subjects' directory (the BIDS directory if you converted your data to BIDS)
+- `--path`: the path to the main output directory.
+The full output path will be path/subject
-- `--subject`: the name of the subject being processed
+- `--subject`: the name of the subject being processed.
+The full output path will be path/subject
-- `--t1`: the path to the T1w nifti
+- `--t1`: the path to the input T1w nifti
-- `--t2`: the path to the T2w nifti (optional)
+- `--t2`: the path to the input T2w nifti
 - `--t1samplespacing`: sample spacing for the T1w scan in seconds. (see note under Spin Echo Field Maps)
 - `--t2samplespacing`: sample spacing for the T2w scan in seconds.
 - `--unwarpdir`: readout direction of the T1w and T2w images according to the voxel axes.
-One of {x,y,z,i,j,k,x-,y-,z-,i-,j-, or k-}.
+One of `{x,y,z,i,j,k,x-,y-,z-,i-,j-, or k-}`.
 The `-` indicates the negative direction on the specified axis.
 When testing with T1 and T2 data from the HCP sequences, `k` gave reasonable outputs.

 **Spin Echo Field Maps:**

 - `--SEPhaseNeg`: path to the spin echo field map in the negative phase-encoding direction (AP for data collected on the Anterior-Posterior axis)
 - `--SEPhasePos`: path to the spin echo field map in the positive phase-encoding direction (PA for data collected on the Anterior-Posterior axis)
 - `--seechospacing`: effective echo spacing for the spin echo field maps in seconds.
 - `--seunwarpdir`: phase enconding direction according to the voxel axes for the spin echo field map.
-Can be either {x,y}, {i,j}, or NONE. `{i,j}` was used when testing data collected using HCP sequences and gave reasonable outputs.
+Can be either `{x,y}`, `{i,j}`, or NONE. `{i,j}` was used when testing data collected using HCP sequences and gave reasonable outputs.

 <!-- markdownlint-disable MD046 -->
 !!! note